-- 5.2 An R4R must demonstrate that it meets the permitted grounds for appeal and provide supporting evidence. - 5.3 A student who has submitted an R4R will receive an immediate acknowledgement confirming receipt. - 5.4 An R4R will be considered by a Reconsideration Panel (RP).
-Panel membership will be determined by the Executive Dean or Deputy Dean of the School and will comprise three independent academic colleagues who were not part of any NEC process and were not members of the relevant Board of Examiners or course team. - 5.5 Where a student is unable to meet the required submission timescale, they must explain in the submission why it is late, and provide appropriate evidence to corroborate this.
+- 5.2 An R4R must demonstrate that it meets the permitted grounds for appeal and provide supporting evidence.
+A submission will be rejected if both of these requirements are not met. - 5.3 A student who has submitted an R4R will receive an immediate acknowledgement confirming receipt. - 5.4 An R4R will be considered by a Reconsideration Panel (RP).
+Panel membership will be determined by the Executive Dean or Deputy Dean of the School and will comprise three independent academic colleagues who were not part of any NEC process and were not members of the relevant Board of Examiners or course team. - 5.5 Where a student is unable to meet the ten working day submission timescale, they must explain in the submission why it is late, and provide appropriate evidence to corroborate this.
 The Reconsideration Panel (RP) will decide, on the basis of the explanation and evidence, whether to accept the R4R application for consideration.
-If the R4R is accepted for consideration will it be reviewed according to the process. - 5.6 For practical purposes, the RP may be either a physical meeting or virtual meeting. - 5.7 The RP will determine whether the R4R submission: - a. is made on the permitted grounds; and - b. appears to be substantiated by the evidence provided. - 5.8 The RP may consult with the Course Leader, the Chair of the Board of Examiners, the Notification of Extenuating Circumstances Contact (NECC), the Notification of Extenuating Circumstances Panel (NECP) or any other relevant persons it believes appropriate. - 5.9 The decision of the RP, including reasons for that decision, will be communicated to the student (copy provided to the Course Leader) within 25 working days of receipt of the R4R and supporting evidence.
-This time period will include any referral to, and subsequent decision of, a Board of Examiners. - 5.10 The decision of the RP may include, but is not limited to, one of the following: - a. the submission is deemed not to have been made on one or more of the permitted grounds; or - b. the submission is not deemed to be substantiated by the evidence presented; or - c. the submission is deemed to be substantiated. - 5.11 Where an R4R is substantiated on the basis of an identified error in the recording of a grade, the RP will inform the student and the Chair of the Board of Examiners (the Chair).
-The Chair will arrange for the error to be corrected and for the student to receive a correct report of their achievement, within five working days of the decision of the RP being sent to the student.
+If the R4R is accepted for consideration it will be reviewed according to the process. - 5.6 For practical purposes, the RP may be either a physical meeting or virtual meeting. - 5.7 The RP will determine whether the R4R submission: - a. is made on the permitted grounds; and - b. appears to be substantiated by the evidence provided. - 5.8 The RP may consult with the Course Leader, the Chair of the Board of Examiners, the Notification of Extenuating Circumstances Contact, the Notification of Extenuating Circumstances Panel or any other relevant persons it believes appropriate. - 5.9 The decision of the RP, including reasons for that decision, will be communicated to the student (copy provided to the Course Leader) within 25 working days of receipt of the R4R and supporting evidence.
+This time period will include any referral to, and subsequent decision of, a Board of Examiners. - 5.10 The decision of the RP may include, but is not limited to, one of the following: - a. the submission is deemed not to have been made on one or more of the permitted grounds; or b. the submission is not deemed to be substantiated by the evidence presented; or